openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 This will involve considerable risk in terms of time and effort since existing way that works will be done away with.

-Below can pose a significant challenge for this proposal:
-- Volume provisioning is tightly coupled with Clone provisioning
-- There might be a need to change existing custom resources' schema

 We shall try to avoid major disruptions, by having following processes in place:
 - Test Driven Development (TDD) methodology